gopinathsjsu/team-project-assassins/README.md

 # Feature Set

-## Employee:
+## Admin:

-- Will be able to adjust Peak price season
+- Will be able to add new Peak price and set duration of season, edit Peak Price, delete Peak Price
-- Will be able to view bookings
+- Will be able to view Hotels available.
 - Will be able to view users.

 ## Customer:

-- can login to the application
+- Login to the application
 - New customers can register to our application
 - Will be able to check available rooms for selected period of time
 - Will be able to search for hotels in a particular location